 Having an effective mirror set-up and adjusting them properly can greatly reduce the potential of an on-road incident.
-They will also provide the Ready Mix driver with a huge amount of information by greatly reducing the blind spots around the vehicle.
+This will also provide the driver with a huge amount of information by reducing the blind spots around the vehicle.

 The configuration shown below is sometimes referred to as the 3 Mirror Set Up.
-It expands on the flat (west coast) and drop (convex) mirrors found on both the driver and passenger doors by adding a tripod convex mirror on each fender, and a single arm convex mirror mounted on the front drivers side of the truck.
+It expands on the flat (west coast) and drop (convex) mirrors found on both the driver and passenger doors by adding a tripod convex mirror on each fender, and a single arm convex mirror mounted on the front driver's side of the truck.